pL4sTiC1337/pL4sTiC1337.github.io/content/writeups/htb-jab.md

 ### Kerberoasting

-With out giant list of usernames, we should be able to see if any accounts have the `UF_DONT_REQUIRE_PREAUTH` value set, and perform a kerberoast attack.
+With our giant list of usernames, we should be able to see if any accounts have the `UF_DONT_REQUIRE_PREAUTH` value set, and perform a kerberoast attack.
 Let's find out.

 ```sh
 ┌──(pl4stic㉿shattersec)-[~/htb/jab]